lysannef/chartsrepo/ibm-mesos/README.md

 # Mesos

-[Mesos](http://mesos.apache.org/) Apache Mesos abstracts CPU, memory, storage, and other compute resources away from machines (physical or virtual), enabling fault-tolerant and elastic distributed systems to easily be built and run effectively.
+[Mesos](http://mesos.apache.org/)Apache Mesos abstracts CPU, memory, storage, and other compute resources away from machines (physical or virtual), enabling fault-tolerant and elastic distributed systems to easily be built and run effectively.

 ```console
 $ helm install stable/ibm-mesos